Tiny-Walnut-Games/vLLM-Bootstrap/tests/QUICK-START-TESTING.md

 ```

 ### 2. Your vLLM-Doctrine Installation
-You should have already completed the main installation guide (`COMPLETE-GUIDE.md`) and have:
+You should have already completed the [Complete Setup Guide](../docs/guides/complete-setup.md) and have:
 - ✅ WSL with Ubuntu installed
 - ✅ vLLM-Doctrine scripts in `~/.config/llm-doctrine/`
 - ✅ Python environment at `~/torch-env/`
 - ✅ HuggingFace authentication configured

-**If you haven't done the main installation yet, stop here and complete `COMPLETE-GUIDE.md` first.**
+**If you haven't done the main installation yet, stop here and complete the [Complete Setup Guide](../docs/guides/complete-setup.md) first.**

 ---